TasheikaW/DataByTW/README.md

 ```

 ## Results/Findings
--The fluctuating trend suggests variations in global CO2 emissions over time.
+- The fluctuating trend suggests variations in global CO2 emissions over time.
--The peaks likely correspond to periods of increased industrial activity, economic growth, or other factors contributing to higher emissions.
+- The peaks likely correspond to periods of increased industrial activity, economic growth, or other factors contributing to higher emissions.
--The troughs may indicate efforts to reduce emissions, policy changes, or global events affecting energy consumption. eg, covid-19 which caused emissions
-to decrease around 2020-2021
+- The troughs may indicate efforts to reduce emissions, policy changes, or global events affecting energy consumption. eg, covid-19 which caused emissions to decrease around 2020-2021
 - Canada’s sharp decline around 2005 and its consistently lower emissions compared to the USA highlight key differences between the two countries in their approach to managing CO2 emissions

 ## Recommendations
 Based on the trends in CO2 emissions for Canada and the USA, here are some recommendations for both countries:
--Continue Emission Reduction Efforts: Canada has made significant progress in reducing emissions since around 2005.
+   - Continue Emission Reduction Efforts: Canada has made significant progress in reducing emissions since around 2005.
 To maintain this positive trend, the country should continue implementing policies and
      initiatives aimed at further reducing CO2 emissions.
--Strengthen International Cooperation: Collaborate with other nations to address global emissions collectively.
+   - Strengthen International Cooperation: Collaborate with other nations to address global emissions collectively.
 International agreements and partnerships can accelerate emission reduction efforts.

 ## References